 Safe Spaces: Honoring Gender and Sexuality in the Workplace

-In this single-day training, learn about creating safe, inclusive spaces at work, school, and in your community.
+In this virtual training, learn about creating safe, inclusive spaces at work, school, and in your community.
 Gain an understanding of key terms surrounding safe spaces and LGBTQIA+ while exploring your own identity and become more self-aware.

 |Series||Building Cultural Intelligence Certificate Series|